-As demonstrated in this paper, today's modern and powerful mobile devices can be used as Web Service providers by using well-known and accepted standards and protocols.
+As demonstrated in this paper, todays' modern and powerful mobile devices can be used as Web Service providers by using well-known and accepted standards and protocols.
 The presented approach is capable of solving some of the problems that usually occur while providing Web Services on mobile devices, e.g., the problem of constantly changing IP addresses.
-Furthermore, the overhead that is inherent in the presented approach does not seem to be a show stopper.
-As shown, the performance in commonly available mobile networks, like UMTS or GPRS, is comparable to common Web Service calls.
+Furthermore, the overhead that is inherent (resulting in a transmission delay) in the presented approach does not seem to be a show stopper.
+As shown, the performance in commonly available mobile networks, like UMTS or GPRS, is comparable to common Web Service requests.